Skip to Content

 • Parental time-sharing

-Under this new approach, no parent is entirely removed from either aspect, unless a rare circumstance necessitates such for the child’s welfare or safety.
-The legal terminology better reflects the court's focus on what is best for the child.
+Under the updated law, no parent is completely excluded from either parental responsibility or time-sharing unless a rare circumstance justifies such protection for a child’s welfare.
+The legal focus has shifted to what arrangement is truly best for the child.

 Court’s Approach to Parenting Plans in Florida